• Skip to primary navigation

 Something you should know…

-To discharge or forgive a federally-guaranteed loan, the minimum the Department of Education will be looking for is any one of these criteria:
+To get a student loan discharged or a federally-guaranteed loan forgiven, the minimum the Department of Education will be looking for is any one of these criteria:

 • A disability that can be expected to last for a continuous period of five years,